-Supplemental Tax for Taxpayers with NYAGI Exceeding \$100,000
+Supplemental Tax for Taxpavers with NYAGI Exceeding \$100,000

-Beginning in 1991, taxpayers with New York adjusted gross incomes exceeding \$100,000 pay a special tax computed with a worksheet.
+Taxpayers with New York adjusted gross incomes exceeding \$100,000 pay a special tax computed with a worksheet.
 The purpose of this tax is to remove the benefits of the lower tax brackets (the "tax table benefit").
 Over the NYAGI range of \$100,000 to \$150,000, the benefits of the rates below the top rate will be completely phased out.